JakubZojdzik/madrALO-client/README.md

-# mądrALO client
+# SOK client

-## mądrALO
+## SOK

-**mądrALO** is system created for school maths competition.
+**SOK** is system created for school maths competition.
 It allows to create challenges, solve them, collect points and show best users in ranking.

 ## Client

-This repository contains client of **mądrALO** writen in vue and javascript with help of Vite.
+This repository contains client of **SOK** writen in vue and javascript with help of Vite.

 ## Environment variables